Overview With revenue approaching 11 billion GBP in 2020 and nearly 55 years in the…

 Products: Commercial and Retail Banking Services

 With regional marketing teams spanning the globe, the bank wanted to improve communications and increase productivity by adopting Agile for its marketing teams.
+With the help of Cprime Agile experts, they adopted tools and a mindset that promotes cross-functional collaboration over silos and hierarchies.

 Overview: A Global Presence